Regulations in the European Union

 France

-Since 1 July 2016, single-use lightweight (< 50 μm) plastic bags (no matter which kind of plastic) are forbidden at the point of sale.
-Since 1 January 2017, single-use lightweight (< 50 μm) plastic bags are also forbidden for the packing of goods at the point of sale (e.g. for fresh fruit, vegetables, cheeses, fish).
+Since 1 July 2016, single-use lightweight (thickness <50 μm) plastic bags (no matter which kind of plastic) are forbidden at the point of sale.
+Since 1 January 2017, single-use lightweight (<50 μm) plastic bags are also forbidden for the packing of goods at the point of sale (e.g. for fresh fruit, vegetables, cheeses, fish).
 However, compostable bio-sourced lightweight plastic bags are allowed for this case.

 Germany

 A voluntary agreement between the German Federal Environment Ministry and the German Trade Association (HDE) was introduced on 1 July 2016.
 It involves a fee for carrier bags of €0.05 to €0.50 per bag – for larger and thicker bags, the fee is one euro.
-From the beginning of 2022, retailers are no longer allowed to hand out lightweight plastic carrier bags with a wall thickness of 15 to 50 micrometres to their customers.
-Particularly light plastic carrier bags with a wall thickness of less than 15 micrometres are exempted from this legislation.
+From the beginning of 2022, retailers are no longer allowed to hand out lightweight plastic carrier bags with a wall thickness of 15 to 50 μm to their customers.
+Particularly light plastic carrier bags (thickness <15 μm) are exempted from this legislation.

 Italy

-Italy introduced a law in 2011 stating that single-use plastic shopping bags with thicknesses < 60 μm (100 μm for food-contact applications) distributed by retail stores must be made from biodegradable plastic, certified compostable according to EN 13432.
-In 2022, a plastics tax is to come into force which will apply to certain disposable products such as plastic bottles, carrier bags and food containers.
+Italy introduced a law in 2011 stating that single-use plastic shopping bags with thicknesses <60 μm (100 μm for food-contact applications) distributed by retail stores must be made from biodegradable plastic, certified compostable according to EN 13432.
+In 2023, a plastics tax came into force which applies to certain disposable products such as plastic bottles, carrier bags and food containers.
+It aims to lower the production and consumption of single-use plastic products.

 Spain